QuantumMob/qm-node-take-home/README.md

 Please submit your results in a separate repository.
-We are looking forward to see how you structure your code, what technology you use, how you make API design decisions, how you document the API etc.
+We are looking forward to see how you structure your code, what technology you use, how you make API design decisions, what type of data you store etc.